hbctraining/variant_analysis/lessons/sequence_alignment_theory.md

 - `OUTPUT=COORDINATE_SORTED_BAM_FILE` Our BAM output file sorted by coordinates.

-- `CREATE_INDEX=true` Since this BAM file will be the final BAM file that we make and will use for downstream analyses, we will need to create an index for it.
-Setting the `CREATE_INDEX` equal to `true` will create an index of the final BAM output.
-The task can also be accomplished by using the `BuildBamIndex` command within `Picard`, but this `CREATE_INDEX` functionality is built into many `Picard` function, so you can often use it at the last stage of processing your BAM file to save having to run `BuildBamIndex` after.
+- `CREATE_INDEX=true` Setting the `CREATE_INDEX` equal to `true` will create an index of the final BAM output.
+The index creation can also be accomplished by using the `BuildBamIndex` command within `Picard`, but this `CREATE_INDEX` functionality is built into many `Picard` functions, so you can often use it at the last stage of processing your BAM file to save having to run `BuildBamIndex` after.

 ---